UserName504/pokemon-api-crawler/README.md

 # pokemon-api-crawler

-The following tutorial was usedas a basis point: https://docs.docker.com/samples/django/
+The following tutorial was used as a basis point: https://docs.docker.com/samples/django/

 ## Setup